hkotka/MySQL_backup_SecureString/README.md

 The point of this script is to excecute backups from MySQL database without revealing plaintext password for the backup user account.

+In additon, the script compresses and encrypts the backup using 7zip.

 Script uses SecureString function provided by Powershell to encrypt the plaintext password into a hash form.
 Nice thing abut this function is that the hash is only convertable back to plaintext on a same Windows account that created the original hash.
 So it's not perfectly secure or anything, but it is a lot better than having the password in plain text on a script.

 You can use [a create_secure_password.ps1](/create_secure_password.ps1) to create hashed password.

+Symbolic links for mysqldump.exe and 7z.exe need to be created in script folder.

 **Script needs to be run on a account that created the SecureString password hash**